ZuzannaZimmer/p4/README.md

 - **PayU API**
 - **H2 Database**

-We hope this project provides valuable insights and practical experience in modern software development practices.
+I hope this project provides valuable insights and practical experience in modern software development practices.
 The project is a work in progress, and contributions and feedback are welcome.